sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

 ### Task 2.5: About Copilot for Sales

+In this task, you will explore an overview of Copilot for Sales and how it can enhance sales performance through AI integration.

 1. Select **Options(...)** in the upper-right corner, and then select **About** > **About Copilot for Sales**.
 It provides an overview on how we can boost sales performance by using Copilot for Sales.

       ![](../media/dyn38.png)